 - Retirement accounts with valid beneficiary designations

-- Real property with valid transfer on death deeds on file in county records
+- Real property with the valid transfer on death deeds on file in county records

 However, many times people do not make valid beneficiary designations or do not update them over the years as things change such as divorce or other significant life events, which can lead to unfortunate surprises.

-If you have questions about probate or need assistance settling an estate, our firm can help.
-Reach out to Stepp & Sullivan, P.C. to discuss your situation with one of our skilled probate lawyers in Houston.
+If you have questions about probate or need assistance settling an estate, our probate law firm in Houston, Texas can help.
+Reach out to Stepp & Sullivan, P.C. to discuss your situation with one of our skilled probate lawyers in Houston, Texas.
 We are proud to provide personalized legal services and steadfast representation for each and every client.